colinHuang314/AlphaZero-Style-Go-Bot/README.md

 ### Live MCTS Mode ("live mcts")
 An interactive testing mode that exposes the full Monte Carlo Tree Search process.

-- Play moves suggested by the bot **or** choose your own to test responses
+- Play moves suggested by the bot (highlighted in purple) **or** choose your own to test responses
 - Recommended to create custom openings; otherwise the bot may repeat similar games
 - You could also play against the bot in this mode

 **Note:**
 There is no move preview when hovering over the board, and it might be laggy.

+If pass is the best move, the text will be bold and larger.

 ---